AdobeDocs/experience-platform.en/help/query-service/ui/query-schedules.md

 - **[!UICONTROL Monthly]**: The selected query will run every month at the day, time, and the date period you selected.
 Please note that the time selected is in **UTC**, and not your local time zone.
 - **[!UICONTROL Yearly]**: The selected query will run every year at the day, month, time, and the date period you selected.
 Please note that the time selected is in **UTC**, and not your local time zone.

-For the dataset, you have the option to use either an existing dataset or create a new dataset.
+For the output dataset, you have the option to use either an existing dataset or create a new dataset.

 >[!IMPORTANT]
 >